Skip to content

 module load 2023r1

-This system is based on [lmod](https://lmod.readthedocs.io/en/latest/).
+This system is based on lmod.
 The module organisation is hierarchical.
-This means, that the modules you see depend on the ones you loaded: for example, if you don't load `openmpi` you don't see `hdf5`, etc. To find modules in the hierarchy, you can use the `module spider` command.
-Check out the [DHPC modules](DHPC-modules#delftblue-module-system-beta-phase) page for more info.
+This means that the modules you see depend on the ones you loaded: In particular, if you don't load openmpi you don't see modules like hdf5 that depend on it.
+To find modules in the hierarchy, you can use the module spider command.
+Check out the DHPC modules page for more info.

-12. After loading certain modules, the ``nano`` (editor) command does not work anymore This is caused by incompatible libraries in the search path.
-You can avoid it by putting the following line in your ``.bashrc`` file, and running ``exec bash`` to refresh the active session:
+13. After loading certain modules, the nano (editor) command does not work anymore This is caused by incompatible libraries in the search path.
+You can avoid it by putting the following line in your .bashrc file, and running exec bash to refresh the active session:

 alias nano='LD_PRELOAD=/lib64/libz.so.1:/lib64/libncursesw.so.6:/lib64/libtinfo.so.6 /usr/bin/nano'

-13. I compiled my code, but it only runs on some nodes Please be aware that `compute` nodes use Intel CPUs, while `GPU` nodes use AMD CPUs (see [DHPC Hardware page](DHPC-hardware.md#compute-nodes) for details).
+14. I compiled my code, but it fails with Illegal Instruction errors on some nodes Please be aware that most nodes have Intel CPUs, except forgpu-v100 nodes, which use AMD CPUs (see the DHPC Hardware page for details.
 Depending on your application, you might need to compile two different versions of your program to run it on respective nodes.
-Please also note that available software modules for `compute` and `GPU` nodes might be different.
+"Phase-2" nodes have a later generation of Intel CPUs, which may also cause code to be generated that does not run on the older hardware.
+Please also note that available software modules for compute and GPU nodes might be different for this reason.

-14. I have difficulties with compiling a specific software package Many software packages are already available on DelftBlue as [software modules](DHPC-modules.md).
-Instructions for certain frequently used packages can be found in the [Howto Guides](howtos.md).
+15. I have difficulties with compiling a specific software package Many software packages are already available on DelftBlue as software modules](DHPC-modules.md).
+Instructions for certain frequently used packages can be found in the [Howto Guides.

-15. Intel compiler takes forever or does not work at all TU Delft's license for Intel compiler suite allows for 5 users to compile their software simultaneously!
-While not a problem during normal use, this could cause some disruption during the beta phase.
-If your `ifort` compilation takes longer than expected, or does not start at all, try again in a bit.
-If it still does not work, contact us!
-[Click here for more information.](howtos/Intel-compilers.md)
+16. Intel compiler takes forever or does not work at all TU Delft's license for Intel compiler suite allows for 5 users to compile their software simultaneously.
+If your ifort compilation takes longer than expected, or does not start at all, try again in a bit.
+If it still does not work, contact us.
+Click here for more information.

-16. Slurm fails with out-of-memory (OOM) error You might encounter the following error when submitting jobs via `slurm`:
+17. Slurm fails with out-of-memory (OOM) error You might encounter the following error when submitting jobs via slurm:

 slurmstepd: error: Detected 2 oom-kill event(s) in StepId=1170.0.
 Some of your processes may have been killed by the cgroup out-of-memory handler.

-You need to set the `--mem-per-cpu` value in the submission script.
-This value is the amount of memory in MB that `slurm` allocates per allocated CPU.
+You need to set the --mem-per-cpu value in the submission script.
+This value is the amount of memory in MB that slurm allocates per requested CPU core.
 It defaults to 1 MB.
 If your job's memory use exceeds this, the job gets killed with an OOM error message.
 Set this value to a reasonable amount (i.e. the expected memory use with a little bit added for some head room).
 Example: Add the following line to the submission script:

 #SBATCH --mem-per-cpu=1G

-Which allocates 1 GB per CPU.
-[Click here for more information.](Slurm-scheduler.md)
+Which allocates 1 GB per CPU core.
+Click here for more information.

-17. My Intel-compiled code runs normally on login node, but is super slow upon submission to the queue For the `Intel MPI` to be able to operate correctly, it must be configured to work together with `Slurm`.
-Otherwise the Intel MPI may bin all requested threads to the same CPU.
-To configure the Intel MPI to work with Slurm, set Intel MPI to use the `Slurm PMI` interface, and use `srun` instead of `mpirun`.
+18. My Intel-compiled code runs normally on login node, but is super slow upon submission to the queue For the Intel MPI to be able to operate correctly, it must be configured to work together with Slurm.
+Otherwise the Intel MPI may bind all requested threads to the same CPU.
+To configure the Intel MPI to work with Slurm, set Intel MPI to use the Slurm PMI interface, and use srun instead of mpirun.
 Use the following in your submission script:

 export I_MPI_PMI_LIBRARY=/cm/shared/apps/slurm/current/lib64/libpmi2.so